jmargutt/solid-wiki/README.md

 - **No fine-tuning** (wrong tool for this scale).
 Use **few-shot examples** drawn from resolved GitHub issues.
 - Keep a small **frozen canonical set** of examples always in the prompt; only rotate part of the set — guards against drift / over-tuning to recent cases.

-## 7. Confidence score — DECIDED: drop it
+## 7. Conflict detection

-- An LLM emitting a numeric contradiction score (e.g. 0.82) is not a measurement — it's a token that looks calibrated but isn't, and is unstable across runs.
-Thresholding/clustering on it is false precision.
-- **Decision**: no confidence scores anywhere in the conflict detector.
-- Instead, a small set of **structured booleans**:
+- Conflict detector is based on a small set of **structured booleans**:
   1. Do the two claims address the **same scope**?
-  2. Is there a **temporal ordering** between them?
-  3. Do they **assert genuinely opposite things**?
+  2. Do they **assert genuinely opposite things**?
 - The *combination* of those booleans routes to auto-resolve vs. human flag.
 This is the sensitivity control (tuned via few-shot examples), and every input to a decision is legible.
 - Few-shot examples (true vs. false contradictions) from resolved issues do the calibration.
 No numeric thresholds, no fine-tuning.

-## 8. Orchestration & architecture — DECIDED
+## 8. Orchestration & architecture

 **Reframe**: This is NOT "a wiki an agent maintains" (that would hand orchestration to a single vendor, e.g. Claude Code = lock-in).
 It IS a pipeline **we orchestrate** that calls an LLM at specific steps.
 The LLM is a swappable *component*, not the conductor.

-- **Vendor-neutral**: every LLM call sits behind a thin wrapper module we own (~tens of lines) — swapping models = changing one function.
+- **Vendor-neutral**: every LLM call sits behind a thin wrapper module we own — swapping models = changing one function.
 Bring-any-API-key.
 - **llm-wiki-agent (SamurAIGPT)**: kept only as the *conceptual blueprint* (three layers: immutable sources / wiki layer / schema+lint; `index.md` + `log.md`).
 NOT adopted as code — it's Claude-Code-shaped and would take orchestration away from us.
 - **KnowledgeBase Guardian (Dataroots)**: borrowed as *idea only* (ingestion-time contradiction check).
 Not adopted as code — extending it pulls in LangChain/LlamaIndex, i.e. heavier, wrong direction.

+So orchestration is pure Python.
+- Async triggering: lightest thing that works — file-watch or cron for ingestion; GitHub Action native webhook for the human-decision step.
+- **Escape hatch (only when pain is real)**: if we later need retries/backoff/failure observability/fan-out over many docs, add a *lightweight job runner* — NOT a full LLM framework.

-### Parsing — Docling (DECIDED)
+### Document Parsing
 - Frontier LLMs have NOT structurally solved PDF parsing (fumble complex tables, multi-column, and the span-anchoring our citation layer depends on).
 - Docling is heavy on dependencies but is the best tool for the job → its heavy deps are **quarantined in the parsing stage only**.
 Output = structured markdown + anchor metadata (page / bounding-box coords).
 - This is a justified heavy dependency: it's load-bearing for the provenance layer (§3).

 ### Stages (loosely coupled via plain files on disk — markdown + metadata, NOT a framework's in-memory objects)
-1. **Parsing** — Docling, isolated. → structured markdown + anchors.
+1. **Parsing**: Docling, isolated. → structured markdown + anchors.
-2. **Synthesis + boolean conflict checks** — LLM calls behind the thin vendor-agnostic wrapper.
+2. **Synthesis + boolean conflict checks**: LLM calls behind the thin vendor-agnostic wrapper.
-3. **Storage & versioning** — git + markdown.
+3. **Storage & versioning**: git + markdown.
-4. **Orchestration** — our own thin layer + the GitHub Action for the human loop.
+4. **Orchestration**: our own thin layer + the GitHub Action for the human loop.
 - Principle: each stage talks to the next through files → any single piece is swappable without touching the rest.

-### Orchestration = PLAIN PYTHON (DECIDED — no framework)
-- **No LangChain.** Reasoning: what we have is 3–4 async tasks triggered by file-arrival or webhook with simple sequential dependencies — a job queue, not an orchestration graph.
-LangChain's abstractions want to own the LLM interface / prompts / parsing, which fights our loose-coupling + vendor-neutrality goals, and adds a large fast-moving dependency to wrap a few prompt calls.
-Knowing it well is a trap, not a reason.
-- Async triggering: lightest thing that works — file-watch or cron for ingestion; GitHub Action native webhook for the human-decision step.
-- **Escape hatch (only when pain is real)**: if we later need retries/backoff/failure observability/fan-out over many docs, add a *lightweight job runner* — NOT a full LLM framework.

-### The core tasks (DECIDED — 4 base tasks; §10 later adds tasks 5–6 + an atomic-commit discipline)
+### The core tasks
-1. **Ingestion** — parse (Docling) + synthesize into wiki pages.
+1. **Ingestion**: parse (Docling) + synthesize into wiki pages.
 Async, on new documents.
-2. **Conflict resolution** — detect + auto-resolve (deterministic metadata rules) or raise a GitHub Issue.
+2. **Conflict resolution**: detect + auto-resolve (deterministic metadata rules) or raise a GitHub Issue.
 Async, after ingestion.
-3. **Apply-human-decision** — on issue resolution label (`supersede` / `keep-both` / `false-positive`), read the decision and mutate the markdown.
+3. **Apply-human-decision**: on issue resolution label (`supersede` / `keep-both` / `false-positive`), read the decision and mutate the markdown.
 Triggered by a *human action* (GitHub webhook), distinct trigger from task 2.
-4. **Detector update** — refresh few-shot examples from resolved issues (keep frozen canonical set + rotate part).
+4. **Detector update**: refresh few-shot examples from resolved issues (keep frozen canonical set + rotate part).
 Async, after resolutions accumulate.

-### Out of scope for this repo (DECIDED)
-- **Query / chatbot** is a **separate service** — does NOT live in this repo.
-This pipeline is write-side only (build & maintain the wiki).
-The chatbot reads the wiki elsewhere.
+5. **Periodic full-wiki consistency sweep**: see below for details.

-## 9. Prior-art review — best practices to adopt
+## 9. Prior-art review (July 2026) — best practices to adopt

 Reviewed the closest existing work.
 Conclusion: **no existing tool matches our exact combination** (plain-Python orchestration we control + Docling provenance + deterministic metadata conflict rules + GitHub-issue human triage, for a governance-sensitive context).
 Most existing tools are *Claude-Code-shaped* — "vendor-neutral" only in the sense of "works with any coding agent," where the agent is still the orchestrator (the design we rejected).
 Prior art is valuable for **mechanisms, not as code to adopt**.
 Sources mined: the AI Forward essay ("Open-Source Frameworks for an LLM Wiki"), LLMWikiNG (ZeroDot1), and the Graphiti mechanisms the essay cites.